SAP/spartacus-docs/_pages/install/integrations/kyma-integration.md

 ## Prerequisites

-If your Spartacus application is running on Commerce Cloud, these configs should already be in place:
+If your Spartacus application is running on Commerce Cloud, the following configs should already be in place:

 `local.properties`: